mclaughlinryan/WGAN/README.md

 &nbsp;

-Images after applying the pixel-erase data loss function to the generator output:
+Images after applying pixel erasing to the generator output: